pankleks/TypeScriptBuilder/README.md

 ### TSExclude
 Can be applied on classes, stucts or fields/properties - these items will be omited during TS code generation.
-You can also exclude types by using method `ExcludeType`.
+Note: You can also exclude types by using method `ExcludeType`.

 ### TSAny
 When applied on field/property it's type will be set to `any` and skips fruther type analizes.